One second. That’s all it takes to turn your world upside down.

 - Florida, New Mexico and Louisiana topped the list of states with the highest death rates from hit-and-run crashes.

 Talk to a Tampa hit and run attorney today

 We understand that making the decision to hire an attorney is a big step.
 You probably already feel overwhelmed, and filing a lawsuit seems like more than you can handle.

 But here’s why it’s worth taking the time to meet with an experienced attorney:

-For starters, your attorney will work to establish the facts of your hit-and-run case and act as your legal representation to the insurance company, whether it’s the at-fault driver’s insurance or your own.
+For starters, your attorney will work to establish the facts of your hit-and-run case and act as your legal representation, whether it’s to an insurance company or law enforcement.
 In many cases, insurance companies will fight to avoid paying full compensation for hit-and-run injuries, even when it is for their own client.
 Having the right hit and run lawyer in your corner can be the difference between a minimal and a deserving settlement.

-Lastly, if you schedule a meeting with our car accident lawyers, your first consultation is 100% free.
-During your free case evaluation, we’ll review your case and give you all the information you need to make a decision moving forward.
+If you schedule a meeting with our car accident lawyers, your first consultation is 100% free.
+During your free case evaluation, we’ll review your case and give you all the information you need to make the best decision moving forward.

 We want you to know that you’re never alone because Tragos, Sartes & Tragos has your back.
-From evidence gathering to legal wrangling, our firm can help you.
+From evidence gathering to legal wrangling, find out how our law firm can help you.

 Don’t delay!Schedule a free consult now